sap-tutorials/Tutorials/tutorials/advanced-sql-migration-tool-ora-hana/advanced-sql-migration-tool-ora-hana.md

     ![Select Data Source](hana-sql-2.png)

-    Modify the stored procedure call removing character `a` from the phone number:
+    Modify the stored procedure call by removing character `a` from the phone number:

     ```SQL
     call appdemo2.insert_author (